SandipanDeb/HotelFeedbackSystem-Python/README.md

-# Guestbook

-Guestbook is an example application showing basic usage of Google App Engine.
+# Online Hotel Feedback System

+The Online Hotel Feedback Application is designed to provide a mechanism where a hotel can collect feedback from guests who stayed in their properties.
+The hotel can then utilize the feedback to provide improved services to its customers.

+Once the guest checks out from the hotel, they receive a link to the feedback portal in their emails requesting feedback on their stay.
 Users can read & write text messages and optionally log-in with their Google account.
 Messages are stored in App Engine (NoSQL) High Replication Datastore (HRD) and retrieved using a strongly consistent (ancestor) query.

 ## Products
 - [App Engine][1]